-Together with Platform as a Service (PaaS) and Infrastructure as a Service (IaaS), Software as a Service (SaaS) is one of the three primary tiers of cloud computing, giving businesses the opportunity to redirect resources away from IT hardware, software, and personnel expenses, and towards other business needs.
+Together with the platform as a service (PaaS) and infrastructure as a service (IaaS), software as a service (SaaS) is one of the three primary tiers of cloud computing, allowing businesses to redirect resources away from IT hardware, software, and personnel expenses, and towards other business needs.
+Currently, the most prominent companies in the SaaS market are Microsoft, Salesforce, Oracle, SAP, and Google.

-Under the Software as a Service model, service providers sell customers access to and use of application software and databases.
-The infrastructure, platforms or operating systems, and often the granular details of the software are concealed from the customer, who would typically connect to the service via a client program or web browser.
-The customer is not responsible for maintaining the hardware or resources, instead paying a per-user or per-use fee to the service provider to maintain access to the most up-to-date version of the software.
-This pricing model means that costs are flexible and scalable, allowing users to be added or removed as necessary, and shielding the customer from the capital expenditure normally required to establish new platforms, infrastructure, and licenses for software.
+Under the SaaS model, service providers sell customers access to and use application software and databases through the cloud delivery model.
+The infrastructure, platforms, or operating systems, and often the granular details of the software, are concealed from the customer, who would typically connect to the service via a client program or web browser.
+Therefore, the customer is not responsible for maintaining the hardware or resources.
+The software provider will contract an independent software vendor to host the application and related data or otherwise host the application on its own servers.
+Because of this, end-users are paying a per-user or per-use fee to the service provider to maintain access to the most up-to-date version of the software.
+This pricing model means that costs are flexible and scalable, allowing users to be added or removed as necessary and shielding the customer from the capital expenditure customarily required to establish new platforms, infrastructure, and licenses for software.

-Software as a Service generates approximately two-thirds of the revenue of the cloud computing market.
-Although revenue growth for SaaS is not expected to slow greatly in the near future, its share of the overall cloud services market is expected to decline in the face of cloud platform and infrastructure services growth.
+The global SaaS market generated 152 billion U.S. dollars in revenue in 2021 – accounting for approximately two-thirds of the entire public cloud services market revenue.
+Although revenue growth for SaaS is not expected to slow down in the coming years, its share of the overall cloud services market is expected to decline in the face of cloud platform and infrastructure services growth.
+A mix of different users utilizes SaaS applications, including business users, IT professionals, and personal users.
+This outlines that there is a substantial number of products offered, notably advanced IT tools, file hosting services like Dropbox or personal entertainment like Netflix.

 This text provides general information.
 Statista assumes no